wiicode/cybersecurity-framework/checklists/layered-defense.md

 - [ ] Domain registrations use dedicated email accounts.
 - [ ] Domains prevent transfer.
 - [ ] Domain registrar access is secured.

+- [ ] Email is scanned for phishing and malware.
+- [ ] Email (external) is marked accordingly.
+- [ ] Signatures are controlled centrally.
+- [ ] Signatures have been optimized.

 # Internal Network